dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/service-to-service-communication-patterns/service-to-service-communication.md

 Eventing is a two-step process.
 For a given state change, a microservice publishes an event to a message broker, making it available to any other interested microservice.
 The interested microservice is notified by subscribing to the event in the message broker.
 You use the [Publish/Subscribe](/azure/architecture/patterns/publisher-subscriber) pattern to implement [event-based communication](/dotnet/standard/microservices-architecture/multi-container-microservice-net-applications/integration-event-based-microservice-communications).

-Figure 6-14 shows a shopping basket microservice publishing an event with two other microservices subscribing to it.
+Figure 6-8 shows a shopping basket microservice publishing an event with two other microservices subscribing to it.

 > ![Event-Driven messaging diagram](media/event-driven-messaging.png)

-**Figure 6-14**.
+**Figure 6-8**.
 Event-Driven messaging

 Note the *event bus* component that sits in the middle of the communication channel.
 It's a custom class that encapsulates the message broker and decouples it from the underlying application.
 The ordering and inventory microservices independently operate the event with no knowledge of each other, nor the shopping basket microservice.
 When the registered event is published to the event bus, they act upon it.

 With eventing, we move from queuing technology to *topics*.
 A [topic](/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) is similar to a queue, but supports a one-to-many messaging pattern.
 One microservice publishes a message.
 Multiple subscribing microservices can choose to receive and act upon that message.
-Figure 6-16 shows a topic architecture.
+Figure 6-9 shows a topic architecture.

-> [!div class="mx-imgBorder"]
 > ![Topic architecture diagram](media/topic-architecture.png)

+**Figure 6-9**.
+Topic architecture

 In the previous figure, publishers send messages to the topic.
 At the end, subscribers receive messages from subscriptions.
 In the middle, the topic forwards messages to subscriptions based on a set of rules, shown in dark blue boxes.
 Rules act as a filter that forward specific messages to a subscription.
 Here, a "GetPrice" event would be sent to the price and logging subscriptions as the logging subscription has chosen to receive all messages.
 A "GetInformation" event would be sent to the information and logging subscriptions.